 provider will ask about your health history and give you a physical exam.
 You’ll have

-an image of your tibia and fibula taken, with either an X-ray or a CT scan.
-Tell your
+an image of your tibia and fibula taken with either an X-ray or a computed tomography

-healthcare provider about all the medicines you take, including over-the-counter medicines
+(CT) scan.
+Tell your provider about all the medicines you take, including over-the-counter

-like aspirin.
-Also, let your healthcare provider know the last time you ate.
+medicines like aspirin.
+Also, let your provider know the last time you ate.

-In some cases, your healthcare providers might do your ORIF a little later, so the
+In some cases, your provider might do your ORIF a little later, so the swelling in

-swelling in your ankle can go down first.
-You might need to have your ankle held immobile
+your ankle can go down first.
+You might need to have your ankle held immobile while

 What happens during ankle fracture open reduction and internal fixation?